Oxide jacking

-The expansive force of rusting, which may be called oxide jacking or rust burst, is a phenomenon that can cause damage to structures made of stone, masonry, concrete or ceramics, and reinforced with metal components.
+The expansive force of rusting, which may be called oxide jacking, rust jacking, or rust burst, is a phenomenon that can cause damage to structures made of stone, masonry, concrete or ceramics, and reinforced with metal components.
 A definition is "the displacement of building elements due to the expansion of iron and steel products as the metal rusts and becomes iron oxide".
 Corrosion of other metals such as aluminum can also cause oxide jacking.

 Physical process

 According to metallurgist Jack Harris, "Oxidation is usually accompanied by a net expansion so that when it occurs in a confined space stresses are generated in the metal component itself or in any surrounding medium such as stone or cement.
 So much energy is released by oxidation that the stresses generated are of sufficient magnitude to deform or fracture all known materials."